ironvietman/fiberscore/README.md

 # Fiberscore

-FiberScore (template-based detection method used to detect linear objects in cells) Implemeted in MatLab as part of my masters thesis.
+FiberScore (template-based detection method used to detect linear objects in cells) Implemented in MatLab as part of my masters thesis.
 See wiki for more information.

 ## Installation